A chocolate torte so easy that all you do is combine the ingredients in one bowl and bake. This is my kind of recipe!

-The recipe is from Goldenbarrel.com and though they call it a flourless chocolate cake I think it looks more like a chocolate torte, as it is dense and moist.
-The recipe uses coconut oil and honey instead of the traditional butter and sugar making this not only a flourless chocolate torte but dairy free too.
+The recipe is from Goldenbarrel.com and though they call it a flourless chocolate cake I think it looks more like a chocolate torte.
+It’s dense and moist, creamy and delicious.
+The creamy texture comes from the coconut oil and honey instead of the traditional butter and sugar making this not only a flourless chocolate torte but dairy free too.

 The best part of this recipe is all you do is combine the ingredients and bake.
 How easy is that?
 For an easy to make chocolate torte that is decadent and delicious give this outstanding recipe a try!